A Free Ecology Day Camp for Children

 Enroll your children, ages 5-12, for a free week-long day camp with the goal of learning how to be ecologically friendly.
 Children who are 5 years old will be accepted if they will be in First Grade in August.
 EcoCamp takes place from Monday to Friday.

 Daily themes will explore the earth’s traditional basic elements: Earth, Air, Water, Fire and Spirit.
 Activities galore including scientific demonstrations, games, songs, art/crafts, stories, nature activities, scavenger hunts, green technology, growing food, recycling and much MORE, including a free camp tee-shirt.

 Teens 13 and over can register as Teen Counselors.
-To volunteer your teen as a counselor, contact our Registrar at email@example.com.
+To volunteer your teen as a counselor, contact us at email@example.com.

 Campers (and families) are invited to participate in a Saturday action in Springfield (July 27th) and a Sunday graduation program and celebration at ALUUC (July 28th), which will be the weekend after camp.

 Registration for the next Eco Camp will be open to the public in May or June 2019.